#1.Not discrimination

 Service to members at work

-Unison's human resources work, pre-resignation, was to advise
+Unison's human resources work, pre-resignation, was for a volunteer

 The management is known to be sneezy, but they also meet a day-shift